 But I believe, and I think with plenty of evidence, that the American people have the clear ability to recognize doom and gloom in who they elect or who they have elected at some point.

-They might be fooled by Obama or Hillary this time around, but four years in Obama presidency doing what he says he wants to do.
+They might be fooled by Obama or Hillary this time around, but four years of Obama presidency doing what he says he wants to do.

 The history is just the opposite.

-So my I I mean, long term, your kids and grandkids, I know the challenges look bad, and I know my God, they're growing up into a country that more and more people are just entitled, thinking they're entitled, and tax rates these kids of ours are gonna face.
+So, I mean, long term, your kids and grandkids, I know the challenges look bad, and I know, my God, they're growing up into a country that more and more people are just entitled, thinking they're entitled.

 I remember my dad talking this way.

-My dad told me, my brother and my friends, junior high and high school, you boys are gonna be slaves if we don't do something about the communists.
+My dad told me, my brother and my friends, junior high and high school, you boys are going to be slaves and we don't do something about the communists.

 We're just junior high school kids.